Zara-Tyrer/MERNproject-partA/README.md

 #### Tech Stack
-The application is created using the MERN stack, which consistes of the following technology running in a Node environment:
+The application is created using the MERN stack, which consistes of the following technology running in a Node.js environment:

+Storage
-- A Mongo Database to manage data about appointments and customers (with appropriate authentication via passport in the server, and client).
-Documents for orders.
+- A Mongo Database to manage data about appointments, customers (with appropriate authentication via passport in the server, and client) and orders.
-- Mongoose
+- AWS Amazon S3 for storage of uploaded images (for custom design) in further release
+- Mongoose to interact with MongoDB, as an object modelling tool (Schema design).

+Back-end
 - An Express Server which covers the back-end of the application
+- JavaScript libraries: Passport for authentication

+Front-end
-- React to create the client application
+- React to create the client application which runs in various browsers

-- JavaScript libraries
-including calender _____, passport for authentication
-- email service
-- Amazon S3 storage of uploaded images
+Deployment
 - Deployment of the server with Heroku
 - Deployment of the client with Netlify
 - Axios as a HTTP client to manage request and response between the server and client
-- instagram api

 Project Management Tools
-- Figma
+- Figma for diagrams and wireframe prototype
-- Trello
+- Trello for Kanban board
-- Cardboard
+- Cardboard for User Stories

 ## Architecture